The act of organ donation is extraordinary and our dedicated living donor team will guide potential donors every step of the way.

-University Transplant Center performed its first living kidney donor transplant in 1986.
+University Health Transplant Institute performed its first living kidney donor transplant in 1986.
 Since then, hundreds of selfless individuals have come forward to give a part of themselves so another could live.
 Due to the shortage of deceased donors, living donation has been the quickest way to transplantation for someone in need.

 There are over 415,000 individuals in this country awaiting a life-saving kidney.
 Living donation is an option that shortens wait times and enriches the quality of life for people in kidney failure.
 A kidney from a living donor starts works faster and lasts longer.
 A donor does not have to be a “blood relative” to be a compatible match with a recipient.
 Many friends, distant relatives, co-workers, and even strangers have become living donors.